 AIM Research Liaison, Instructional Developer

 Aviva Coyne-Green is a graduate of Vanderbilt University and holds degrees in elementary and special education as well as a Master’s degree in public policy with a concentration in education policy.
 She is currently a 5th grade teacher and Wilson® Dyslexia Certified Instructor at AIM Academy where she has participated in the development of literacy curriculum in reading and writing.
 Aviva also serves as the AIM Research Liaison.
 In this position, she helps develop, coordinate and implement various research studies through partnerships between AIM Academy and a variety of universities and research institutions such as Haskins Laboratories, Florida Center for Reading Research at Florida State University and Middle Tennessee State University.
 Additionally, Aviva serves as a content developer for the AIM Institute's Pathways courses.

 Instructional Developer, Coach and Trainer

 Nicole Kingsland is an experienced reading and special education teacher.
 Nicole was previously a teacher at AIM Academy where she taught 3rd grade, wrote curriculum, and served as a mentor teacher for colleagues and student teachers.
 Over the years, Nicole has participated in extensive professional development opportunities in research-based best practices including LETRS® modules and the Wilson Reading System®.
-Nicole received a Master of Science Degree in Special Education from Saint Joseph's University, and holds a Wilson Level I certification.
+Nicole received a Master of Science Degree in Special Education from Saint Joseph's University, and is a Wilson® Dyslexia Pracitioner.
 She is enthusiastic her role as an instructional developer, coach and trainer where she work closely with teachers to increase their knowledge in the science of reading, in an effort to positively effect students' literacy outcomes.